 But this is a tavern, packed out on New Year’s Eve, and the sorcerer only raises her hands when Zit charges at her.
 Kane flinches back, sure she’s about to be crushed, when suddenly bright purple flames explode in the air between her and Zit.
 Zit yelps and scrambles back from her.

-‘I have nowhere to be until book club at midnight,’ the sorcerer informs them calmly, her hands still out, palms up and ready to summon more flame.
+‘I have nowhere to be until book club at midnight,’ the sorcerer informs them calmly, her palms up and ready to summon more flame.
 Kane squints at them.
 ‘So I have plenty of time to teach you a lesson.’

 Apparently rescinding their hypothesis, all three werewolves make a mad dash for the door and disappear into the night.